ArekX/RAGE/README.md

 # Clear current screen contents to specified color.
 # Example:
 RAGE::Graphics.clearBackgroundColor(255, 255, 255) # Clears screen to white color

+# RAGE::Graphics.setTarget(bitmap)
+# Sets the target of all subsequent drawing operation to a RAGE::Bitmap class specified in argument.
+# If nil is passed as an argument, target is reset to main screen.
+# Example:
+dst = RAGE::Bitmap.new
+dst.create(300, 400)
+RAGE::Graphics.setTarget(dst)

+# RAGE::Graphics.getTarget()
+# Returns new RAGE::Bitmap object current set target for drawing.
+# Example:
+scrBit = RAGE::Graphics.getTarget()
+puts "Screen Width is: #{scrBit.width} px\n Screen Height is: #{scrBit.height} px"

+# RAGE::Graphics.setClippingRect(x, y, width, height)
+# Set the region of the target bitmap or screen that pixels get clipped to.
+# The default is to clip pixels to the entire screen.
+# Example:
+RAGE::Graphics.setClippingRect(0, 0, 50, 50)
+RAGE::Graphics.clear # It will only clear a rectangle specified by RAGE::Graphics.setClippingRect

+# RAGE::Graphics.resetClippingRect()
+# Resets the region of the target bitmap or screen that pixels get clipped to.
+# The default is to clip pixels to the entire screen.
+# Example:
+RAGE::Graphics.setClippingRect(0, 0, 50, 50)
+RAGE::Graphics.clear # It will only clear a rectangle specified by RAGE::Graphics.setClippingRect RAGE::Graphics.resetClippingRect()
+RAGE::Graphics.clear # Whole screen will be cleared
 ```

 * Events